-- 155. Salazar repeats and realleges each of the foregoing paragraphs in this Complaint. - 156.
+- 146. Salazar repeats and realleges each of the foregoing paragraphs in this Complaint. - 147.
 An actual controversy has arisen and now exists between Salazar and Defendants concerning her rights under the United States Constitution.
-A judicial declaration is necessary and appropriate at this time as to Counts I through V above.
+A judicial declaration is necessary and appropriate at this time as to Counts I through IV above. - 148.
+Salazar desires a judicial determination of her rights against Defendants as they pertain to her right to engage in expressive activity in the generally accessible areas of JJC without being subjected to an unconstitutional prior restraint or unreasonable "time, place, and manner" regulations, which are not narrowly tailored to serve a substantial government interest, and which do not leave open alternative channels of communication; her right to engage in expressive activity free from content or viewpoint discrimination; her right to post materials without being subject to prior restraint and overbroad and vague limitations on speech; and her right to be free from unreasonable seizures.

-- pertain to her right to engage in expressive activity in the generally accessible areas of JJC without being subjected to an unconstitutional prior restraint or unreasonable "time, place, and manner" regulations, which are not narrowly tailored to serve a substantial government interest, and which do not leave open alternative channels of communication; her right to engage in expressive activity free from content or viewpoint discrimination; and her right to post materials without being subject to prior restraint and overbroad and vague limitations on speech. - 158.
-To prevent further violation of Salazar's constitutional rights by Defendants, it is appropriate and proper that a declaratory judgment issue, pursuant to 28 U.S.C. § 2201 and Fed.
+- 149. To prevent further violation of Salazar's constitutional rights by Defendants, it is appropriate and proper that a declaratory judgment issue, pursuant to 28 U.S.C. § 2201 and Fed.
 R. Civ.
-P. 57, declaring JJC's policies and practices unconstitutional. - 159.
+P. 57, declaring JJC's policies and practices unconstitutional. - 150.
 Further, pursuant to 28 U.S.C. § 2202 and Fed.
 R. Civ.
 P. 65, it is appropriate and hereby requested that this Court issue a permanent injunction prohibiting Defendants from enforcing their restrictions on Salazar's expressive activities to the extent they are unconstitutional, so as to prevent an ongoing violation of Salazar's constitutional rights.
 Salazar is suffering from irreparable harm from continued enforcement of JJC's unconstitutional policies and practices.
 Monetary damages are inadequate to remedy the harm suffered as a result of the deprivation of rights under the First and Fourteenth Amendments, and the balance of equities and public interest both favor a grant of injunctive relief.